deennoo/ESP8266-ws2812b/README.md

 Trying conversion to ws2812b led strip

-Actually light up and down 3 pixels
+Actually light up and down all pixel on the same strip

+Works with domoticz and lightcontrol android app

 Made with nodemcu 0.9.6 firmware + ws2812 module